 Window GPA: 2.5 - 2.9

 Students with a GPA below 3.0 and at least 2.5 after the second pre-pharmacy year are not guaranteed admission to the P1 year, but will be considered for admission by the School of Pharmacy and Pharmaceutical Sciences Pharmacy Admissions Committee.
-Students may submit PCAT scores to strengthen their candidacies.
+Students are strongly encouraged to submit PCAT scores to strengthen their candidacies.
 ACPHS has partnered with Kaplan Test Services to help students prepare for the PCAT.